SalianDZ/SimpleTaskManager/README.md

 # SimpleTaskManager
-A simple console based app.
+A simple console Task Manager app in which you can create, remove, complete and see all your tasks.